 Most of the books we are sending are in the fields of math, science and technology.

-Sachin Menon, the young man on the left and a recent graduate of South Windsor High School secured 8 boxes of math, science and technology textbooks for Graceland International School, Gusau, Nigeria.
+Sachin Menon, the young man on the left and a recent graduate of South Windsor High School, secured 8 boxes of math, science and technology textbooks for Graceland International School, Gusau, Nigeria.
 He responded magnificently to the request I made in our church, St. Peter’s, South Windsor for textbooks.

-One of our board members, Mrs. Elaine Chagnon, recently retired from the Granby school system, has secured many more books for shipping to Nigeria.
+One of our board members, Mrs. Elaine Chagnon, recently retired from the Granby school system and has secured many more books for shipping to Nigeria.
 Sachin’s “haul” will join them and be taken to St. Edmund’s Episcopal Church in the Bronx, where we will pack them into barrels for shipment to Nigeria.

 If you wish to help by making a donation toward this expense, please visit our website www.africaep.org and use the secure donate button to make your donation.
-Spend some time browsing our website, you will learn so much about Graceland International School.
+Spend some time browsing our website -you will learn so much about Graceland International School.

 Avon-Canton Rotary Club.